sandyschumann/sandyschumann.github.io/README.md

 ### Recent Pre-prints

-Jia, Y., & Schumann, S. (2023).
+Jia, Y. & Schumann, S. (2023).
 Tackling the Prevalence and Spread of Hate Speech Online: The Effect of Counter-speech on Subsequent Bystander Reactions. https://doi.org/10.33767/osf.io/9jmza

-Schumann, S., Clemmow, C., Rottweiler, B., & Gill, P. (2023).
-Distinct Patterns of Incidental Exposure to and Active Selection of Radicalizing Information Indicate Varying Levels of Support for Violent Extremism. mediarxiv.org/jy25p
+Schumann, S. & Moore, Y. (2023).
+Examining Bystanders’ Decisions to Not Intervene in Incidents of Hate Speech Online and Offline. https://osf.io/preprints/psyarxiv/e7q5n/

 ### Recent Publications
 ##2023

+Cherry, M. & Schumann, S. (2023).
+The Role of Emotions in the Radicalisation Process.
+In: Sociology of Violent Extremism (Eds.
+S. Lakhani and A. Amarasingam).
+Oxford, UK: Oxford University Press.

 Clemmow, C., van der Vegt, I., Rottweiler, B., Schumann, S., & Gill, P. (2023).
 Crowdsourcing Samples for Research on Violent Extremism: A Research Note.
 Terrorism and Political Violence.

+Schumann, S., Clemmow, C., Rottweiler, B., & Gill, P. (2023).
+Distinct Patterns of Incidental Exposure to and Active Selection of Radicalizing Information Indicate Varying Levels of Support for Violent Extremism.
+PLOS One.

 Schumann, S., & Wolfowicz, M. (2023).
 Can We Compare Attitudes Towards Crime Around the World?
 Assessing Measurement Invariance of the Morally Debatable Behavior Scale Across 44 Countries.
 Journal of QUantitative Criminology.